vaidyanathanms/SPRInG_PolydispersePolymerBuilder/README.md

 In this section, we look at the different keywords that are needed to generate a polydisperse input structure.

-#### Rules for input keywords
+#### Rules for input file

-Some keywords are optional and are prefixed with (*Optional*) while introducing the keyword.
-A space/tab should be present between the keywords and arguments or between arguments.
-A line **cannot** be left empty.
-A new line can start with an optional `#`.
+-  Some keywords are optional and are prefixed with (*Optional*) while introducing the keyword.
+-  A space/tab should be present between the keywords and arguments or between arguments.
+-  All keywords are case-sensitive.
+-  A line **cannot** be left empty (blank).
+-  A new line can start with an optional `#`.
 These lines will be ignored.
 However, `#` *cannot* be used in the middle of a line.
+-  The input file name (and file names used as arguments) cannot be specified as `None` or `none`.
+These are reserved keywords within the program.

 #### Keyword list